 MMOT provides one way to help make milking times shorter.
 The MMOT requires clusters to be taken off cows when they have finished milking OR according to a maximum time related to the milk yield.
 Research has show that the implementation of MMOT can increase the number of cows milked in an hour in the vast majority of Australian dairies.
 A part from the time savings the research has demonstrated no increase in mastitis and SSC plus no loss of milk yield.
-This means that the slow milking cow does not need to hold up milking nor does it mean that she should be culled.
+This means that the vast majority of slow milking cows do not need to go around twice nor does it mean that most need to be culled.

-4. Implementing MMOT in an Double up
+4. Implementing MMOT in an Rotary